Manila, Philippines - Things to Do in Manila

 Getting There

 Ninoy Aquino International Airport (NAIA) serves as Manila's main gateway, located about 7km south of the city center.
-The airport has four terminals serving international and domestic flights from major airlines worldwide.
-From NAIA, travelers can reach the city center via taxi (30-60 minutes, $8-15 USD), airport shuttles, ride-hailing apps like Grab, or the Airport Loop bus service.
-The MRT-3 and LRT lines don't directly connect to the airport, but bus connections are available to reach these rail systems.
+The airport has four terminals serving both international and domestic flights, with major airlines connecting Manila to cities worldwide.
+From the airport, travelers can reach the city center via taxi (30-60 minutes, $8-15), airport shuttle services, or the newer Airport Express bus system.
+The NAIA Expressway provides a faster route during peak hours, though Manila's notorious traffic can significantly extend travel times.

 Getting Around